 In 2020 Amy exhibited in the 15th Annual Blab! show at Copro Gallery in Santa Monica, CA (her 6th Blab! show) and in a group show at Mortal Machine Gallery in New Orleans, LA.

 Amy's 4th group show in Japan - "Ephemeral -Territory of Girls"- took place at Jiro Miura Gallery, Tokyo, Japan, Sept.
 18th- Oct.
 24, 2021.
 Most recently, she exhibited paintings at the San Francisco Art Market, April 2022 with La Luz de Jesus Gallery of L.A. and will be showing in Central Hong Kong at Seefood Room Gallery in November 2022.

-Amy Crehore's paintings are intuitive, poetic and timeless; a fictional realism based on memories and feelings, rendered with humor.
+Amy Crehore's paintings are intuitive, poetic and timeless; a fictional realism drawn from memories and feelings and rendered with humor.
 She is inspired by the compositions of modern European masters such as Felix Vallotton, Felice Casorati, Picasso, Edouard Vuillard, Antonio Donghi, Giorgio De Chirico, Magritte, Matisse and Balthus as well as earlier painters such as Goya and Giotto.
 Comics, antique musical instruments, American roots music, vintage children's books, nature, cats, films and early photography have all influenced her work.

-Amy and her husband, Lou Reimuller, sometimes play 1920s-30s blues music in a band called The Hokum Scorchers.
+Amy and her husband, Lou Reimuller, played 1920s-30s blues music in a band called The Hokum Scorchers for many years.
 Together, they have designed and built a few one-of-a-kind ukuleles (Lou is a luthier).
 In 2009, Amy painted designs on a selection of vintage ukuleles for her solo show at Thinkspace Gallery in Los Angeles.
 They were exhibited alongside her original canvases.